Speakers

 David W. Miller, Ph.D.

-Dr. Miller is on the faculty of the Princeton University serving as the Director of the Princeton Faith & Work Initiative, a Senior Professional Specialist in ethics, and a lecturer.
-Prior to academia he was a senior executive in international finance in London.
+Dr. Miller is on the faculty of Princeton University, serving as the Director of the Princeton Faith & Work Initiative, a Senior Professional Specialist in ethics, and a lecturer.
+Prior to academia, he was a senior executive in international finance in London.
 He advises C-suite executives on ethics and culture.
 He is the author of God at Work.
 David’s forthcoming book is Five Questions for Ethics in the Real World: Succeed Without Selling Your Soul.

 Pastor Gilford Monrose